 - teamworking skills and the ability to work on your own initiative.

 Further study is a popular option for geology graduates.
-If you're interested in getting into a particular field of geology, such as mining engineering, engineering geology or the minerals industry, how about taking a relevant MSc course?
+Taking a relevant MSc course may be helpful, if you're interested in getting into a particular field of geology, such as mining engineering, engineering geology or the minerals industry.

 For example, taking an MSc in petroleum geoscience is an option for those wanting to get into the petroleum industry.
 Other examples of postgraduate courses include: